 There is one other situation that a gentle immobilization strategy will help with Carpal Tunnel Symptoms.
-If a person curls their wrist significantly during sleep and presses the back of the hand up against their chest area in the fetal type position, this can cause stress on the wrist and aggravate Carpal Tunnel.
+If a person curls their wrist significantly during sleep and presses the back of the hand up against their head or chest in the fetal type position, this can cause stress on the wrist and aggravate Carpal Tunnel.
 When the wrist is held at a right angle, this narrows the Carpal Tunnel and puts more pressure on the Median Nerve.
 People suffering with CTS should avoid this position.

 It is best to retrain yourself to sleep in a different position if possible.
-Have a family member or bed partner observe you when sleeping and strive to pillows or positions that prevent you from bending your wrist in an aggressive way.
-If you cannot retrain yourself from this sleep habit, then you may have to use a splint loosely attached at night during sleep.
-This is a last resort and should be avoided if possible.
+You can have a family member or bed partner observe you when sleeping and help you utilize pillows to maintain sleep positions that prevent you from bending your wrist in an aggressive way.
+If you cannot retrain yourself from this sleep habit, then you may want to do what other patients have found helpful.